maxtoroq/maxtoroq.github.io/XCST/c/_variable.md

 It is a compilation error if the `visibility` attribute is used on a local variable.

 It is a compilation error if the `value` attribute is present when the content of the element is non-empty.

-## Differences with `xsl:variable`

-`c:variable` does not support qualified names. `c:variable` is mutable and can be left uninitialized.
-No implicit zero-length `string` or document node.
-Text nodes are compiled to `string`, which make `string` a first-class citizen in XCST.
-Parentless text nodes don't exist in XCST.